lauraivillegasr/master_thesis/README.md

 Here, the code only for gene length is shown, exon and intron length were also estimated using the flags ```-exonlengthdistri```and ```-intornlengthdistri```

+8. Close similarity between assemblies

+Using D-Genies the assembled genomes were compared to the previously available assemblies of either the same species or a closely related one to compare the genomes in terms of repetitions, breaks and inversions.